Pedestrian Traffic Fatalities By State: 2020 Preliminary Data

 The Governors Highway Safety Association recently released its preliminary report on 2020 pedestrian traffic fatalities in the U.S. California was projected to have 485 pedestrian fatalities in the first six months of 2020.

-Simply comparing California’s number to other states does not give the full picture of what is happening on our roads.
-It is, however, helpful to compare California to its own numbers year over year.
-The fact that California saw more pedestrian fatalities in the first half of 2020 than 2019 (even with lockdown orders in place) is concerning.
+Simply comparing California’s number to that of other states does not provide the full picture of what is happening on our roads.
+It is, however, helpful to compare California’s numbers year over year.
+The fact that California saw more pedestrian fatalities in the first half of 2020 than in 2019 (even with lockdown orders in place) is concerning.

-By looking at trends that started before COVID lockdown orders were in place, we can see what is happening in other states.
-For example, our neighbor state of Arizona experienced two consecutive years of declining pedestrian fatalities.
-This trend continued during the pandemic, as Arizona was projected to have fewer pedestrian fatalities in the first half of 2020 than the first half of 2019.
+By examining trends that began before COVID lockdown orders were implemented, we can gain insight into what is happening in other states.
+For example, our neighboring state of Arizona experienced two consecutive years of declining pedestrian fatalities.
+This trend continued during the pandemic, as Arizona was projected to have fewer pedestrian fatalities in the first half of 2020 than in the same period in 2019.

 Here in California, we also experienced a slight decrease (just over five percent) in pedestrian fatalities between 2018 and 2019.
 (See: California Office of Traffic Safety quick stats.)
-But this progress did not continue into 2020.
-The first half of the year already saw an increase over the first half of 2019, concerning in a state where many large cities are spending millions of dollars on Project Vision Zero campaigns designed to reduce traffic fatalities.
+However, this progress did not continue into 2020.
+The first half of the year has already seen an increase over the same period of the previous year, in a state where many large cities are spending millions of dollars on Project Vision Zero campaigns aimed at reducing traffic fatalities.

 It is an unfortunate fact that pedestrians are simply more likely to suffer fatal injuries than accident victims who have protection from the collision.
 Vehicle occupants are well protected by airbags, seatbelts, and the structure of the vehicle itself.
-Metal frames are designed to crumple in strategic places in order to divert forces from the passenger compartment, which has been demonstrated to reduce the number of car accident injuries that are fatal.
+Metal frames are designed to crumple in strategic places in order to divert forces from the passenger compartment, which has been demonstrated to reduce the number of fatal car accident injuries.

 Pedestrians, of course, have none of these protections.
 Their bodies are subjected to the full force of a collision with the vehicle, the pavement, nearby trees, or anything else their bodies strike during an accident.
 Motorcycle riders and bicyclists have some protection from their injuries.
 Time and again, helmets have been proven to reduce the severity of injuries to the head and brain.

 It is absolutely critical for any rider to protect themselves with a helmet whenever they are on a motorcycle or bike.
-Other than this headgear, they too have limited protection from the force of a collision, which is why broken bones and internal injuries are common in accidents involving a motorcycle or bicycle.
-Both riders and pedestrians are entitled to fair compensation for the serious injuries they are likely to suffer as a result of a driver’s negligence.
+In addition to this headgear, they also have limited protection from the force of a collision, which is why broken bones and internal injuries are common in accidents involving motorcycles or bicycles.
+Both riders and pedestrians may file a claim seeking compensation for the serious injuries they suffer as a result of a driver’s negligence.
+If you’ve been injured in a crash, our car accident lawyers, who handle different types of personal injury cases, can help you identify the potentially liable parties and pursue fair compensation from them.

 Common Pedestrian Injuries

 There are many different injuries that pedestrians can suffer in a car accident.
 Any part of the body can be seriously damaged without the protection of a vehicle, so pedestrian injuries are often complex and serious.
-Here are some of the most common injuries our pedestrian accident lawyers come across in our cases:
+Here are some of the most common injuries sustained in pedestrian accidents:

 Brain Injuries